coconutswallow/Guides/_help/FAQ-engineering.md

 #### 3. Run the Converter

-Execute the script to generate the production YAML file.
+Execute the script to generate the production YAML file (via your command prompt)

 ```
 python convert_faq.py